 Buy-to-let and second home stamp duty rates

-You can check out the stamp duty rates in the table below, and calculate how much you'll now have to pay using our buy-to-let stamp duty calculator, top right.
+You can check out the current buy-to-let stamp duty rates for investors in England and Northern Ireland in the image below, and find out how much you'll pay with our stamp duty calculator.

-- These rates only apply in England and Northern Ireland.
-If you're buying in Wales or Scotland, check out our guides on Welsh stamp duty (LTT) and Scottish stamp duty (LBTT)
+In December 2020, the Welsh government increased its stamp duty surcharge to 4% - the same level as in Scotland.
+If you're buying in Wales or Scotland, check out our separate guides on Welsh stamp duty (LTT) and Scottish stamp duty (LBTT).

 Take a look at this example to see how it works: